Soyeongj/MazeRunnerProject/docs/README.md

 ## Rules and Game Mechanics

 ### Basic Rules
-1. The player starts at the entrance of the maze and must reach the exit.
+1. The player starts in the safe zone of the maze with three friends and must reach the exit  within a time limit, carrying a key and at least one friend.
-2. Walls move every 10 seconds based on their predefined direction (left, right, up, or down).
+2. Walls move every 5 seconds based on their predefined direction (left, right, up, or down).
-3. If the player collides with a wall, the game is over.
+3. If the player or friends collide with obstacles(moving walls, traps) or a griever, the player loses a life.
+Each life is represented as a saved friend.
-4. Completing the maze within a time limit awards bonus points.
+4. If the player lose all friends and the player lose one more life, the game is over.
+5. Saving more friends awards bonus points; however, having more saved friends slows down the player's movement speed.

+### Basic Controls
+1. Use W, A, S, D keys to move the player up, left, down, and right, respectively.
+2. Hold Shift to temporarily increase the player's speed for 2 seconds.
+This ability has a cooldown of 4 seconds.
+3. Press 1 to zoom in and 2 to zoom out.
+4. Press Esc during gameplay to pause the game.
+From the pause menu, you can select a different map to start a new game or continue playing.

 ### Additional Features (Beyond Minimum Requirements)
-- **Dynamic Walls**: Walls return to their original positions after each move.
-- **Power-Ups**: Players can collect items to temporarily stop wall movement.
-- **Timer**: Players must complete the maze within a certain time limit.
-- **Score System**: Tracks the player's performance based on time and power-up collection.
+- **Moving Walls**: Certain walls, distinguished by their unique colors, move every 5 seconds.
+While they pose a threat to the player's life, they are also the only way to kill Grievers and obtain the key.
+- **Limited Vision**: When the player collects a trap item, the screen darkens for 3 seconds, restricting the player's vision and making navigation more challenging.
+- **Stun Ability**: The player possesses the ability to stun a Griever for 3 seconds if they face it within a certain range, providing a brief tactical advantage.
+- **Multiple Conditions for Exit**: To escape through the exit, the player must rescue and bring at least one friend along, in addition to finding the key.
+- **Friendship Dynamics**: Friends, represented as lives, follow the player back closely.
+While having more friends grants bonus points, it also reduces the player's speed, requiring strategic planning to balance risk and reward.

 ---